spechticus/event_streaming_toy_example/README.md

 Local](https://github.com/localstack/terraform-local)).
 It is
 a simple convenience wrapper around Terraform that targets the localhost.

-In real contexts, the code would be deployed using a CI/CD pipeline on e.g. Github Actions or AWS CodePipeline.
+In real contexts, the code would be deployed using a CI/CD pipeline on e.g. GitHub Actions or AWS CodePipeline.
 For the sake of scope, I have not included this here.

 ### Out of scope possible further usages